jevery21/D1-Teaching-Program/README.md

-# Kruskals-Algorithm-Teaching-Program
+# D1-Teaching-Program
-This is a VB.Net program that runs Kruskal's algorithm against a set network.
+This is a VB.Net program that runs Kruskal's algorithm against a set network, and was made to help A-Level students understand this concept as part of the D1 module.

 It challenges users to see if they can find the minimum connector of the network in the shortest time.